It's Hard to Be a Saint in the City

-"It's Hard to Be a Saint in the City" is a song written and performed by Bruce Springsteen on his debut album Greetings from Asbury Park, N.J. in 1973.
-It is about a young man growing up on the streets of a city, and who is trying to stay good and do what he believes is right.
-Unfortunately, he is inexorably dragged into some very unsaintly activities.
-A 1975 live version can be found on the DVD of the Hammersmith Odeon concert that is included in the Born to Run (30th Anniversary Edition) and the Hammersmith Odeon London '75 CDs.
-A 1978 live version is included in the Live/1975–85 set.
-The song has also been covered by David Bowie.
+"It's Hard to Be a Saint in the City" is a song written and performed by the American singer-songwriter Bruce Springsteen on his debut album Greetings from Asbury Park, N.J. in 1973.
+The song talks about a young man growing up on the streets of a city trying to stay good and do what he believes is right.
+It has been covered by David Bowie.
 John Sayles included this song in a high school lunchroom scene of his movie Baby It's You.

+Background

-This is the song that impressed producer Mike Appel so much that he quit his job to become Springsteen's manager, even though Springsteen did not have a record contract yet.
-This was also the first song Springsteen played at his audition at CBS Records for John Hammond, who eventually signed him to a record contract, on May 2, 1972.
-The following day, Springsteen recorded "It's Hard to Be a Saint in the City" as part of a 12-song demo for Hammond.
+The song inspired record producer Mike Appel to quit his job to become Springsteen's manager, even though Springsteen did not have a record contract yet.
+It was also the first song Springsteen played at his audition at CBS Records for John Hammond, who eventually signed him to a record contract, on May 2, 1972.
+The following day, he recorded it as part of a 12-song demo for Hammond.
 The demo version of the song was released on Tracks in 1998.
 The version included on Greetings from Asbury Park, N.J. was recorded during the summer of 1972 backed by future E-Street Band members David Sancious on piano, Vini Lopez on drums and Garry Tallent on bass.

+Live performances

+A 1975 live version can be found on the DVD of the Hammersmith Odeon concert that is included in the Born to Run (30th Anniversary Edition) and the Hammersmith Odeon London '75 CDs.
+A 1978 live version is also included in the Live/1975–85 set.

+David Bowie version

+David Bowie recorded multiple cover versions of "It's Hard to Be a Saint in the City", most of which went unreleased.
+One version taped in late 1973 during the sessions for his album Diamond Dogs (1974) eventually surfaced on the 1989 box set Sound + Vision.
+Bowie had previously taped renditions of Springsteen's other Greetings songs "Growin' Up" and "Spirit in the Night".
+Bowie attempted another version of "It's Hard to Be a Saint in the City" in November 1974 during the sessions for Young Americans (1975); this rendition featured a guitar riff which was originally developed for another cover of the Flairs' "Footstompin'" before being incorporated into the original song "Fame".
+In 2025, archivist Max Ochester claimed to uncover the Young Americans version among a series of tapes purchased from a private collection in Philadelphia.
+Springsteen himself stopped by during the session at Sigma Sound Studios in Philadelphia.
+Bowie recalled that he struggled to relate to Springsteen due to his cocaine addiction at the time, and never played Springsteen his version because he was unhappy with it.